Closest ancestor with the surname: William Bastard

 It claims that Robert Bastard was a Breton follower of Alan Fargent who sailed with William, Duke of Normandy, and after the Conquest settled in Devon, later generations moving back to their ancestral homeland in Cornwall.

 Although surnames were not usually hereditary at this time, R. A. McKinley in "The Surnames of Devon" (1995, main author David Postles) points out that the names of half a dozen of the 1086 tenants in chief became hereditary surnames of Devon land-owning families, Bastard amongst them.

 One of a number of shields at Kitley House (one time home of Bastards, see below) shows Bastard impaling Besilles.
-It was probably through the marriage that the shield represents that the Bastard came to be settled in West Alvington. (source)
+It was probably through the marriage that the shield represents that the Bastard family acquired the Gerston estate and became Lords of West Alvington. (source)

-It seems, though, that it is not possible to trace the Gerston estate with any certainty before John, 2 x great grandfather of the above Bevill.
-In the late seventeenth century William Bastard, son of Bevill’s oldest brother, also William, married Ann, heiress of the Pollexfen fortunes, and so the family home of the senior line of the Bastards became Kitley House at Yealmpton, although their son, given Pollexfen as a Christian name, had children baptised at West Alvington in the eighteenth century, the last in 1730, and his widow was still “of Gerston” when she died in 1774. (sources: Kitley House website, South Hams genealogy website, will ref on TNA website).
+In the late seventeenth century a William Bastard of Gerston married Ann, heiress of the Pollexfen fortunes, and so the family home of the Bastards became Kitley House at Yealmpton, although their son, given Pollexfen as a Christian name, had children baptised at West Alvington in the eighteenth century, the last in 1730, and his widow was still "of Gerston" when she died in 1774. (sources: Kitley House website